Online Safety and Media Regulation Act 2022

 The Broadcasting (Amendment) Bill, 2019 included a number of measures to support radio, particularly local community radio.
 These provisions from the Bill are carried over into the OSMR Act and even enhanced by, for example, providing that all community radio and television services will be exempt from paying an industry levy.

-On 24 January 2022, in light of the strength of feeling among stakeholders, Minister Catherine Martin established an expert group to examine the possibility of providing for an individual complaints mechanism in the OSMR Act.
+On 24 January 2022, in light of the strength of feeling among stakeholders, an expert group was established to examine the possibility of providing for an individual complaints mechanism in the OSMR Act.

 The expert group, in its report , backed the feasibility of such a mechanism, subject to certain dependencies being met.
 In addition, in light of potential issues around the volume of complaints, it recommended that the mechanism be phased-in over time.
-As a result, Minister Martin introduced amendments at Dáil Committee Stage which provide for the effect of the recommendations of the expert group and the legal basis for An Coimisiún to establish individual complaints schemes.
+As a result, the Government agreed to provide for the recommendations of the expert group and the legal basis for An Coimisiún to establish individual complaints schemes by way of amendments tabled at Dáil Committee Stage.

 The following are key features of the OSMR Act: